Festive Pipe Cleaner Candy Canes – Great Kids Craft!

 String on Remaining Beads

-I used a total of 28 beads for each candy cane.
+I used 28 beads total for each candy cane.
 You can use this number or any number you want.
-You just want enough beads on there that you can bend them into a candy cane shape.
+You just want enough beads on there to bend them into a candy cane shape.

 -